Dokkedal/dcm2reg/docs/source/implementation.rst

 Evaluation of registrations - Philip
 ===========================

-Evaluation of registration can be done via several methods.
+Evaluation of registrations can be done via several methods.
 We are using a cropbox in order to evaluate the registration of our images.
 A cropbox is a cropped version of the image where the cropped part comprises more comparable parts of the image.
 The cropbox thus removes parts of the image that consists of air by cropping voxels with a color value of less than 1.
 Noisy tissue or images containing very little tissue